Skip to Content

-Since moving our chicks to a new coop, after our 100 year old barn fell down, I did a little researching for a better way to keep the coop clean.
+Since moving our chicks to a new coop after our 100-year-old barn fell down, I did a little research for a better way to keep the coop clean.

 When we started with six chickens in a small coop, it was easy to keep up with pine bedding and wasn’t a big budget breaker.

-Adding 20+ chickens and a larger coop, pine bedding was getting expenseive.
-We started using straw because it’s cheaper, but it was quite messy in the coop.
+Adding 20+ chickens and a larger coop, pine bedding was getting expensive.
+We started using straw because it’s cheaper, but it was pretty messy in the coop.

 When I found how others were using sand in the chicken coop, I knew it was the answer.
 If you have been thinking about doing something different with the chicken coop, or if you are brand new to chickens, start with sand.

-Sand in the coop makes cleaning out the coop quick and easy each week.
+Sand in the coop makes cleaning the coop quick and easy each week.

-It is like scooping up a big litter box.
+It is like scooping up a giant litter box.

 You can see how we started building this chicken coop here.

-Here are some of the reasons I’m a huge fan of sand in the coop.
+Here are some reasons I’m a huge fan of sand in the coop.

 It’s important to get the right sand.